maliksalman/kpack-showcase/README.md

     -q -N ""
 ```

-The files should be called `ed25519` and `ed25519.pub` and placed in the `creds` directory.
-The contents of `creds/ed25519.pub` need to be registered with git as the SSH key.

-5. A private Git repository accessible via SSH key-pair.
-This needs to be a *cloud-native buildpacks* compatible codebase - like a spring-boot app.
+4. A private Git repository hosted by the above mentioned Git provider and accessible via above generated SSH key-pair.
+This needs to be a *cloud-native buildpacks* compatible code-base - like a spring-boot app.
 For example, https://github.com/maliksalman/spring-data-jpa-sample.
-If you want to use that code, fork that repo, but keep the forked copy private so the SSH keys generated above can be utilized.
+If you want to use that code, fork the repository but keep the forked copy private so the SSH keys generated above can be utilized.

 6. Access to a Docker registry where OCI images will be uploaded to.
 This example assumes [Google Cloud Container Registry](https://cloud.google.com/container-registry).
 The [JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) to access GCP services programmatically is needed.
 Once obtained, place the contents in `creds/gcr-key.json`